 Turn the system ON.
 Insert the cassette into the slot with the tape opening to the right.
 Push the cassette in most of the way.
-The drive will pull it in the rest of the way and begin to play.
+The drive pulls it in the rest of the way and begins to play.

-The $\blacktriangle$ or $\blacktriangledown$ will light to show you which side of the cassette is playing.
-The $\bigstar$ indicates the side you inserted facing upward is now playing.
+The ▲ or ▼ lights to show you which side of the cassette is

+playing.
+The \(\) indicates the side you inserted facing upward is now playing.
 To play the other side of the tape, press the PROG button.
-U.S.: EX